newatoms/beta/_private/costumer-acquisition/communication-plan.md

 * Show the relevance of content marketing
 * Give insight in how to use content marketing
-* Helping to create content marketing by giving tools and sources
+* Helping to create high quality content

 How do we use the website to do this, and how do we get people to the website by doing this.

 ## Website
-* Item(s) about the relevance of content marketing
+* Item(s) about the relevance of content marketing.
-* Item(s) about the proper use of content marketing
+* Item(s) about the use of content marketing.
+* Items about the creation of content.
 * A list of all our sources we have ever quoted or used in our research.
-* Information about our product
+* Information about our product.
-* The option to create a account en formulate the briefing for free
+* The option to create a account en formulate the briefing for free.
+* The option to activate the account and your payed subscription.
-* The option to create a account and use our interface for free
+* The option to create a account and use our interface for free.
-* The option to activate the account and your payed subscription

 ## Traffic to the website